-Once you have bid on your home and the offer is accepted you will go into escrow.
-The escrow holder will work to make sure that all the documents, money and other necessary information is together before you close.
-Escrow is set up to protect the buyer, the seller and the lender.
-It can take time to complete escrow, although the time really depends on circumstances around your purchase.
-Once everything is completed for escrow you will sign the closing papers.
-You may or may not sign your mortgage papers at escrow.
-If you do, you can request that the bank send a representative to help you fully understand your loan.
+Once you have bid on your home, and the offer is accepted, you will go into escrow.
+During this step, an escrow holder will make sure that all the documents, money, and other necessary information are properly prepared before you close.
+Escrow is set up to protect the buyer, the seller, and the lender.
+It can take time to complete escrow, depending on a number of factors.
+It's not uncommon for a closing date to be three to five weeks in the future.

 Close and Move-In

 When the closing date arrives, you show up and sign the final papers.
 When this happens, the escrow agent will release the funds to all appropriate parties.